Xetibo/ReSet-Doc/sections/appendix/time_report.typ

 #subsection("Time Report")
 #subsubsection("Sprint 1: Initial Project Planning")
-In this sprint, our goals were building a foundation to work on.
+In this sprint, our goal was to build a foundation to work on.
 This includes tasks such as creating repositories for our code base and documentation, setting up time tracking and doing initial research on our topic.
 Most of our time in this sprint has been used to write the documentation.